 Many of the wellness retreats at these resorts understand just how important it is to be able to build a relationship with self-care.
 We are living in a time filled with countless responsibilities and external stressors so it is no wonder that building a meaningful relationship with one’s self has taken a backseat for so many people.
-Many of the locations listed regard such self-care and connection to nature as a necessity opposed to a luxury.
+Many of the locations listed regard such self-care and connection to nature as a necessity as opposed to a luxury.

 With an entire stay that can cater to health or just adapting your stay to ease yourself into it, it’s an opportunity to figure out what works for you.
-Listed below are just a few private island resorts to choose from, each with their own individual selling points.
+Listed below are just a few private island resorts to choose from, each with its own individual selling points.

 “We are living in a time filled with countless responsibilities and external stressors so it is no wonder that building a meaningful relationship with one’s self has taken a backseat for so many people.”

 Located on the Thaa Atoll, Como Maalifushi has been designed with both nature and cultural authenticity in mind.
-The COMO Shambala Retreat goes hand in hand with this, prioritising treatments that are based in Asian traditions such as Thai and Indonesian massages.
+The COMO Shambala Retreat goes hand in hand with this, prioritising treatments that are based on Asian traditions such as Thai and Indonesian massages.
 The resort also has its own mind and body programme available and those who partake are welcome to choose from an array of traditional practices such as the deep yoga breathing technique known as Pranayama.